Next Gen NCLEX scoring, time & changes

 With traditional NCLEX items, answers are either right or wrong.

-Responses may receive zero or one point.
+Responses may receive 0 or 1 point.
 This is referred to as dichotomous scoring.

 Partial credit scoring can be assigned in different ways: